 This series of posts is the story of how God used this “rough around the edges,” yet experienced bald-headed pastor to lead the healing of the “over-churched.”
 Unfortunately, people get hurt by the church and more specifically get hurt by pastors.
 Pastors are imperfect people just like everyone else, so it’s bound to happen.
 This type of brokenness at times can cause a church to decline and enter into a state of emergency in regards to its existence.

 Due to this crisis, churches have a choice to either close their doors or go into redevelopment.
 That’s where the story begins or should I say, “stories.”
 I have had the opportunity to lead three church mergers (or bringing churches together).
 Yes, 3.
 They all looked different because they were a result of various factors and required specific strategy.
-I’ll break down each story in a future post, but for today I want to start laying down some principles that were weaved through each of them in hopes to help anyone else who has the balls to let God lead them through a merger.
+I’ll break down each story in a future post, but for today I want to start laying down some principles that were weaved through each of them in hopes to help anyone else who has the guts to let God lead them through a merger.

 Church mergers don’t need a hero,They need a teamof influencers.